 This idea is fundamental to the IOTA model.
 Every product increment needs to not only make better products but also invest in internal capability so that product improvement is actually possible.
 This is the essence of Kaizen; creating a continuous flow of improvement between ourselves and those for whom we manufacture.

 This is all pretty theoretical.
-Let’s create a practical example and walk through each:
+Let’s create a practical example and walk through each idea:

 From a scrum perspective, the following questions would be asked during sprint planning and the sprint planning process would produce not only a pruned product backlog, sprint backlog but also a consise statement of why we are build what we are building.